 Echoic memory (hearing)

-The echoic memory, also known as auditory sensory memory, is the sensory memory that stores sound.
-You can probably recall your favourite song as if it is on right now, this is a memory that’s been stored after being collected by the echoic memory.
+The echoic memory, also known as auditory memory, is the sensory memory that stores sound.
+You can probably recall your favourite song as if it is playing right now, this is a memory that’s been stored after being collected by the echoic memory.

 Iconic memory (sight)